sudo-gigi/Supplychain-Anomaly-Detector/README.md

 ## The Problem

 Procurement and supply chain teams manage hundreds of supplier transactions every month.
-Hidden within that data are costly anomalies suppliers quietly charging above agreed rates, invoices being submitted twice, budgets being exceeded without anyone noticing.
+Hidden within that data are costly anomalies, suppliers quietly charging above agreed rates, invoices being submitted twice, budgets being exceeded without anyone noticing.
 Most SMEs have no automated way to catch these issues, and by the time they're spotted manually the damage is already done.

 ---